AFC Professional Coaching Diploma

-The AFC Professional Coaching Diploma, also known as the AFC Pro-Diploma, is the highest level of coaching accreditation issued by the Asian Football Confederation (AFC).
+The AFC Professional Coaching Diploma, also known as the AFC Pro-Diploma, is the highest level of coaching accreditation issued by the Asian Football Confederation (AFC), equivalent to the UEFA Pro Licence.
 The diploma was first awarded by the AFC in 2001.
-The AFC considers the diploma the equivalent of the UEFA Pro Licence.

 Structure

 Students are required to have completed the B coaching certificate.
 Study for the diploma involves undertaking at least 220 hours of coursework.

-The AFC have proposed that coaches of all national professional leagues, AFC Champions League and AFC Cup teams must have the diploma.
+The AFC proposed that coaches of all national professional leagues teams must have the diploma.